 Caregivers may have a range of responsibilities on a daily or as-needed basis, including:

 Assisting with personal care and hygiene

 Attending appointments with you to help take notes

 Handling insurance and billing issues

-The next section in this guide is Follow-up Care.
-It explains the importance of check-ups after cancer treatment is finished.
+The next section in this guide is Follow-Up Care.
+It explains the importance of check-ups after you finish cancer treatment.
 Use the menu to choose a different section to read in this guide.